Florida panther: Vehicular collisions

+Vehicle collisions are the leading cause of individual panther mortality.
+Florida panthers live in home ranges between 190 and 500 km2.
+Within these ranges are many roads and human constructions, which are regularly traveled on by Florida panthers and can result in their death by vehicular collision.
+The number of Florida panthers killed by vehicular collisions has increased in recent years, and traffic collisions were responsible for the majority of recorded panther deaths each year between 2014 and 2021.
+Males are killed at a higher ratio (60%) because they travel more widely.
+Eighty-percent of panthers that are killed in vehicle collisions are young, four years of age or less.

+Habitat

 Primary threats to the population as a whole include habitat loss, habitat degradation, and habitat fragmentation.
-Southern Florida is a fast-developing area, and certain developments such as Ave Maria near Naples, are controversial for their location in prime panther habitat.
+Southern Florida is a fast-developing area, and many developments such as Ave Maria near Naples, have become extremely controversial for their location in prime panther habitat, and for the roads surrounding them that kill panthers at an ever increasing rate.

 Fragmentation by major roads has severely segmented the sexes of the Florida panther, as well.
 In a study done between 1981 and 2004, most panthers involved in car collisions were found to be male.
 However, females are much more reluctant to cross roads.
 Therefore, roads separate habitat, and adult panthers.

 Development, as well as the Caloosahatchee River, are major barriers to natural population expansion.
 While young males wander over extremely large areas in search of an available territory, females occupy home ranges close to their mothers.
 For this reason, panthers are poor colonizers and expand their range slowly, despite occurrences of males far away from the core population.

-The National Park Service has identified mercury poisoning as a potential threat to panthers in south Florida after a female panther from the park died.
+Panthers vs. panthers

+Territorial aggression between Florida panthers is the second leading cause of individual panther mortality.

+Panthers vs. humans

+Humans threaten the Florida panther directly through poaching and wildlife control measures.

+Florida panthers, usually wandering males, have occurred as vagrants outside of Florida, where they face a much higher risk of mortality.
+In 2008, a Georgia man was sentenced to two years probation, fined, and handed a hunting ban during his probation for killing a Florida panther that had walked 600 mi north to Troup County, Georgia.
+In 2014, a male panther was shot and killed in the Okefenokee Swamp in Georgia.

+Panthers vs. snakes

+Florida's invasive snakes like Burmese pythons might eat Florida panthers.
+These snakes are known to consume large animals like deer and alligators, the size being limited only by how far the snake can open its mouth, which for some snakes can be as much as 60 inches from top to bottom.
+It is known that pythons compete with large cats like leopards in their native habitat of Southeast Asia, and can sometimes even hunt and eat them.
+Large invasive carnivorous snakes are apex-predators that panthers may not fully recognize as a serious threat due to the snakes recent introduction into the habitat.